Table Tennis Smash

 The other player might counter your initial forehand stroke with another lob, meaning you may have to hit several forehand smashes.

 The position of your body and feet is crucial for the smash, as it is for nearly all table tennis shots.
-You should turn side-on as soon as you notice the ball coming to you high in the air.
+You should turn side-on when you notice the ball coming to you high in the air.

-If you are right-handed, position your left foot a little in front of the right foot and vice versa.
+If you are right-handed, position your left foot slightly in front of the right foot and vice versa.
 Transfer most of your weight onto your back leg to build up energy for the stroke.

 Set your bat in the starting position, which should be about shoulder height, with its flat side towards the other side of the table.